 Finding the Right Cut of Beef

 What we want is a tender and quick-cooking cut, one that's low in tough, collagen-rich connective tissue.
 These quick-cooking cuts are better suited to being briefly seared or grilled, since there's not much time for the heat to transform the meat.
-Prolonged cooking does little more than dry these sorts of cuts out, whereas tough, collagen-rich cuts of beef like the chuck, brisket, and shanks, on the other hand, are generally best suited to the stewing pot, where long exposure to gentle heat will melt that chewy collagen into silky and soft gelatin.
+Prolonged cooking does little more than dry these sorts of cuts out.
+Tough, collagen-rich cuts of beef, like the chuck, brisket, and shanks, on the other hand, are generally best suited to the stewing pot, where long exposure to gentle heat will melt that chewy collagen into silky and soft gelatin.

 The sirloin will work, too, but keep in mind that it can be more prone to growing tough and dry if exposed to heat even a minute longer than intended.
 My personal favorite quick-cooking cut is skirt steak, which has a bit more chew but packs one of the biggest payloads of beefy flavor.

-Hauchalomo is from the chuck, a very tough primal cut that includes the cow's shoulder and neck.
+Huachalomo is from the chuck, a very tough primal cut that includes the cow's shoulder and neck.
 But the chuck is made up of several different muscles, a few of which are tender if separated from the rest.
-Despite lots of web searches and pleas for help on social media and despite a trip to my local Colombian butcher, I was unable to find out what, exactly the hauchalomo is.
-One possibility is that it's the teres major, a part of the chuck that is sometimes called the faux filet for its tender texture.
+Despite lots of web searches and pleas for help on social media, and despite a trip to my local Colombian butcher, I was unable to find out what exactly the huachalomo is.
+One possibility is that it's the teres major, a part of the chuck that is sometimes called the "faux filet" for its tender texture.

 The teres major would indeed be a good option for lomo saltado, but you'll have to be careful not to get just any part of the chuck—after a brief discussion with the Colombian butcher I visited, he cut me some chuck that he said would be good for lomo saltado, but it made an inedibly gristly batch.